 Heading to Disneyland with your family but wondering if you can bring food into Disneyland?
 Maybe you are wondering if there are restrictions on bringing water into Disneyland?
 Wondering how to manage the food you bring in and store it?
-I got you covered!
+We got you covered!

-Bringing food into Disneyland is one of the biggest money-saving tips, and while I definitely suggest splurging on some of Disneyland’s variety of great dining options (my favorite is a Disneyland character meal), I still love to bring in food for my family to help us save a little money.
+Bringing food into Disneyland is one of the biggest money-saving tips., While I definitely suggest splurging on some of Disneyland’s variety of great dining options (my favorite is a Disneyland character meal), I still love to bring in food for my family to help us save a little money.
 After all, the more we save, the more often we can travel, right?

 Keep reading to learn the guidelines for bringing food into Disneyland, the best snacks to take into the parks, and of course, how to store the foods you bring to Disneyland so that Mom or Dad doesn’t feel like a pack mule.